MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pos-camerabarcode-get-started.md

 ---
-title: Getting Started with Camera Barcode Scanner
-description: Use these step-by-step instructions and code snippets to get started using a camera barcode scanner. ms.date: 09/02/2019 ms.topic: article
+title: Get started with camera barcode scanner
+description: Set up a basic camera barcode scanner in a UWP application.
+author: twarwick
+ms.author: twarwick
+ms.date: 03/10/2023
+ms.topic: article
 keywords: windows 10, uwp, point of service, pos ms.localizationpriority: medium
 ---

-# Getting started with a camera barcode scanner
+# Get started with a camera barcode scanner

+This topic describes how to set up a basic camera barcode scanner in a UWP application.

+> [!NOTE]
+> The software decoder built into Windows 10/11 is provided by [*Digimarc Corporation*](https://www.digimarc.com/).

-The snippets used here are for demonstration purposes only.
-For a working sample, see the [Barcode scanner sample](https://github.com/microsoft/Windows-universal-samples/tree/master/Samples/BarcodeScanner).
+The following code snippets are for demonstration purposes only.
+For a complete working sample, see the [Barcode scanner sample](https://github.com/microsoft/Windows-universal-samples/tree/master/Samples/BarcodeScanner).

 ## Step 1: Add capability declarations to your app manifest

 1. In Microsoft Visual Studio, in **Solution Explorer**, open the designer for the application manifest by double-clicking the **package.appxmanifest** item.
-2. Select the **Capabilities** tab
+2. Select the **Capabilities** tab.
-3. Check the boxes for **Webcam** and **PointOfService**
+3. Check the boxes for **Webcam** and **PointOfService**.

 >[!NOTE]
-> The **Webcam** capability is required to for the software decoder to receive frames from the camera to decode as well as to provide a preview from your application
+> The **Webcam** capability is required for the software decoder to receive frames from the camera to both decode the barcode and provide a preview in your application.

-## Step 2: Add using directives
+## Step 2: Add `using` directives

 ```Csharp
 using Windows.Devices.Enumeration;